-- Please allow plenty of time for travel and car parking on the day. - You will need to book in at the Radiology Reception desk (ground floor, B7) before your appointment.
+- Please allow plenty of time for travel and car parking on the day. - You will need to book in at the Radiology Reception desk (ground floor, B7) at least 10 minutes before your appointment.

-This allows time for you to check in, change clothes if required, and get to the correct place.
+This allows time for you to check in, change clothes if required and get to the correct place.